 The spelling sometimes varies and is called “green beans amandine.”

-Amandine is a French word in the culinary dialect that means “topped or garnished with almonds.”
+Amandine is a French culinary term that means “topped or garnished with almonds.”
 It can refer to anything from fish and asparagus to green beans or potatoes.

-No matter how you spell it, this fresh and healthy side dish will make the perfect addition to any meal!
+No matter how you spell it, this fresh and healthy side dish will make the perfect addition to any meal–even Thanksgiving or Christmas!

 Ingredients